naninovel/docs/docs/support/index.md

 The best place to start when you need help is our official Discord server: [discord.gg/BfkNqem](https://discord.gg/BfkNqem).

-You're welcome to ask for help or advice in the `#devtalk` channel, explore tutorials and guides in `#wiki`, or just hang out and chat with fellow Naninovel users in `#general`.
+You're welcome to ask for help or advice in the `#forum` channel, explore tutorials and guides in `#wiki`, or just hang out and chat with fellow Naninovel users in `#chat`.

 If you have an active [Support Plan](/support/#support-plan), you'll also gain access to the `#support` channel, where the Naninovel team provides direct assistance.
 The first year of the Support Plan is free when you [register your license](https://account.naninovel.com).